---

 ### What's the biggest mistake teams make rolling out no-code E2E?

-Two interlocking ones: choosing a recorder-based tool because the demo is fastest to a first test, and automating everything in the first sprint.
-Recorded tests are the most brittle mechanism (they bind to specific UI state), so the suite is flaky by month two; automating breadth before validating the authoring pattern means hundreds of low-value tests that everyone learns to ignore.
-Stress-test maintenance during evaluation by refactoring a real page, and start with 5–10 behavioral tests on the highest-value journeys.
+Two interlocking ones: choosing a recorder-based tool because its demo is fastest to a first test, and automating everything in the first sprint.
+Recorded tests are the most brittle mechanism, so the suite is flaky by month two, and breadth-first automation produces hundreds of low-value tests.
+Stress-test maintenance during evaluation, and start with 5–10 behavioral tests on the highest-value journeys.

 ### Should no-code E2E tests run in CI/CD?

-Yes — always.
+Yes, always.
 A no-code test that only runs in a vendor cloud demo is not a quality gate; it's a screenshot.
-Wire the suite into CI on every PR with merge-blocking on failure, ideally in an ephemeral preview environment per PR so tests run against a fresh, isolated copy of the app rather than a shared, drifting staging.
-CI integration is what turns no-code from a productivity tool into a reliability gate.
+Wire the suite into CI on every PR with merge-blocking on failure, ideally in an ephemeral preview environment per PR so it runs against a fresh, isolated copy of the app.

 ### Why should no-code tests live in version control instead of the vendor cloud?

-Because anything that doesn't live in git can't be PR-reviewed, diff-tracked, rolled back, or audited — and creates vendor lock-in that compounds every sprint.
-The mature pattern is no-code *authoring* with version-controlled *artifacts*: tests authored through a friendly surface but committed as readable text files in your application's repo.
-Reviews happen in PRs alongside the code change; ownership lives in git history; migration cost stays low.
+Because anything that doesn't live in git can't be PR-reviewed, diffed, rolled back, or audited, and it creates vendor lock-in that compounds every sprint.
+The mature pattern is no-code *authoring* with version-controlled *artifacts*: tests authored through a friendly surface but committed as readable text files in your repo.
 Treat test-format portability as a hard evaluation criterion, not a nice-to-have.

 ### What metrics prove a no-code E2E implementation is effective?

-Four: (1) **user-journey reach** — % of mapped critical flows covered end-to-end (target > 80% within a quarter); (2) **flake rate** — % of runs that pass on retry, with retried passes counted as flake (target < 1%); (3) **PR-time verification density** — % of merged PRs that had at least one E2E test run before merge (target > 80%); (4) **mean time to fix a broken test** (under a day is healthy).
-If "tests exist" or "CI passes" is your only metric, you're measuring the floor; without these four on a dashboard, the suite quietly rots back to where it started within two quarters.
+Four: user-journey reach (% of critical flows covered end-to-end, target > 80%); flake rate (% of runs that pass on retry, target < 1%); PR-time verification density (% of merged PRs with an E2E run before merge, target > 80%); and mean time to fix a broken test (under a day is healthy).